 Alternatively, research the system for catching cabs so you don’t end up in an unauthorized vehicle that will give you the run-around.
 Uber can be great, but if you don’t have a credit card with the local currency attached to your account you are going to be charged conversion fees.
 Not to mention if you don’t have a local SIM/phone number it can be difficult to contact your driver if the pickup location is unclear.

-Survive your next long-haul flight like a frequent flyer, with these tips and tricks crowdsourced from a group of savvy travellers.
-If you have anything to add to the above, please let me know in the comments below.
+Survive your next long-haul flight like a jetsetting champion, with these tips and tricks crowdsourced from a group of savvy travellers.
+If you have any more tips for long-haul flights to add to the above, please share them with us in the comments below.

 Peace, love & inspiring travels,